-Provost David Wu has issued a call for Curriculum Impact Workshop Proposals!
+Provost David Wu has issued a call for Curriculum Impact Grant Proposals!

 Bright futures are our business.

 Undergraduate education at George Mason University focuses on providing experiential and integrative learning in all programs through research, field work, internships, and service learning.

 When George Mason attended the Constitutional Convention in 1787, he was among three lone dissenters who abstained from signing America's founding document.
 In doing so, he risked friendships and his personal reputation to question the conspicuous absence of a declaration of individual rights.
 He stood out from the crowd and stood up for his principles, and his ideas eventually led to the adoption of the Bill of Rights.

 In some ways George Mason’s life and historical role are captured by our academic culture: our commitment to question the conventional thinking of our day; our responsiveness to the needs of the society we are part of; and our commitment to building a more just world.

 Mason's innovative undergraduate curriculum presents dynamic opportunities for students to directly engage in impactful scholarly activities as early as their first semester.
 The foundation of our approach to undergraduate core education is built on Mason's mandate to cultivate well-rounded, critical thinkers with a desire to learn and improve their communities throughout their lives.

 The initiative builds on our institutional strengths and our location near the government, cultural, non-profit, and business resources of Washington, D.C., to offer our students transformative learning experiences through experiential and inquiry-based exploration.

 The Office of the Provost offers Curriculum Impact grants to encourage development and improvement of this initiative — further ingraining the concept into the identity of undergraduate education at Mason.